 Switch backing up to the divide; I saw the famous sign – the sign I had seen in so many Colorado Trail pictures!
 I paused to admire the “Highest Point” sign and then turned to gaze out over the mountains at the spectacular views.
 Drawing in deep breaths, I turned slowly, admiring the raw, ragged mountains around me.

 The Highest Point on the Colorado Trail was below Coney Peak, and I began my descent down a steep, rocky jeep road towards the Carson Saddle historic mining area.

-The constant sliding and falling were overshadowed by the old mining cabins along the old dirt road.
+The old mining cabins along the dirt road overshadowed the constant sliding and falling.
 Most of the cabins were just remnants surrounded by piles of mine tailings.

 These relics from the old west always stirred my imagination.
 These pioneers had lived tough lives in these rugged mountains.
 How had they lived?
 Were they old mining hermits, or did they have families?
 How long do they stay in these mountains?
 What had happened to them?